babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 - The order of section may change in the article.
 I'd like to make this article about 1k words long.
 - Naming of sections may be changed in the future (to sound better)
 - Sections marked as `(optional)` may be skipped if I find the article gets too big and overwhelming.
-- Once it's accepted by @simon & @rui I'll change the PR to be "draft" and I'm going to work on the article in this file below the `----`.
+- Once it's accepted by @scass91 and @RuiAAPeres I'll change the PR to be "draft" and I'm going to work on the article in this file below the `----`.
 Before the final merge I'm going to delete the outline.
 --------------------------------------------------------------------------------------------------------------------------------
 # The Article:
 To be added...
 Stay tuned 😎